forseti-security/forseti-security/_docs/setup/index.md

 Prior to running the setup wizard, you will need:

-  - A GCP organization for which you want to deploy Forseti.
+  - A Google Cloud Platform (GCP) organization for which you want to deploy Forseti.
-  - Org Admin IAM role in order for the script to assign the Forseti service account roles on the organization IAM policy.
+  - Organization Administrator Cloud Identity and Access Management (IAM) role in order for the script to assign the Forseti service account roles on the organization IAM policy.
-  - A GCP project dedicated to Forseti, you can reuse the same project that has Forseti 1.0 installed in it.
+  - A GCP project dedicated to Forseti.
+You can reuse the same project that has Forseti 1.0 installed in it.
   - Enable billing on the project.